UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 \subsubsection{Intrinsic alignment}

-Galaxies are not randomly oriented due to the radial alignment of satellite galaxies within dark matter halos, thus their shape and alignments are affected by their environment and tidal fields.
-The intrinsic alignment has two components: the intrinsic-intrinsic correlations (II) caused by the alignment of galaxies that are physically linked together and the gravitational-intrinsic correlations (IG) which is the alignment of halo galaxies.
+Due to the radial alignment of satellite galaxies within dark-matter halos, galaxies are not randomly oriented.\ Thus, their shape and alignments are affected by their environment and tidal fields.
+The intrinsic alignment has two components: the intrinsic-intrinsic correlations caused by the alignment of galaxies that are physically linked together and the gravitational-intrinsic correlations, which is the alignment of halo galaxies.